wttocs/BE-NC-News/README.md

 SEED THE LOCAL DATABASE

-The package.json file contains the below script
+The package.json file contains the following script:

 ```
 "seed": "node ./db/seeds/run-seed.js"
 ```

-You can run this script by entering the following command which will initialise and seed the database
+You can run this script by entering the following command which will initialise and seed the database:

 ```
 npm run setup-dbs